5-HT2A receptor: Antagonists and cardiovascular disease

 Increased 5-HT2A expression is observed in patients with coronary thrombosis, and the receptor has been associated with processes that influence atherosclerosis.
 As the receptor is present in coronary arteries and capable of mediating vasoconstriction, 5-HT2A has also been linked to coronary artery spasms.
-5HT antagonism, therefore, has potential in the prevention of cardiovascular disease, however, no studies have been published so far.
+5-HT antagonism, therefore, has potential in the prevention of cardiovascular disease, however, no studies have been published so far.